hackertommy/tomz921.github.io/about.md

 ## About Me

-I am a student at New Trier High School in Winnetka, Illinois.
 In my free time I like to code, pursue my interests in cybersecurity, debate, play video games, work out, and more.
 My business email is tom.serrino@gmail.com , if anyone wants to contact me.